sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-client/react.md

 To run the client application tutorial, you'll need [NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm){:target="\_blank"} installed on your development computer.

-Check if you have installed it by running the following commands:
+Check if you have installed it by running the following command:

 ```bash
 npm -v